kcoderhtml/ddg-vcf/README.md

 # Installation

-1. First you want to clone the repo.
+1. First you want to create your own copy of the repo by clicking the deploy to netlify button above.
 2. Next configure your details in the [config/template.vcf](config/template.vcf) file.
 Edit the below lines but don't touch any of the other lines.
    ```vcf
    N:Klukas;Kieran;;;